bcgov/moh-hcim-death-date-esb/README.md

 To make sure the app is running, visit `http://localhost:8080/DeathDate`.
 You should see a simple web page showing the header "CRS Death Date".

 The app is also configured to check the ftp server for files at times determined by the SCHEDULER_CRON environment variable (note that this cron syntax includes a "seconds" field in the leftmost position in addition to all of the regular fields).
 Check the logs for output at the appropriate times and ensure that there are no errors.
-The program should grab the file, log some information in the database, and delete the file.
+The program should grab a file from the ftp server if one is present, log some information in the database, and delete the file.
+If there is no file, the app should log two messages indicating that it started the process and then finished it.

 ## Database Setup

 To set up the application's database, run `deathdate_pg.sql` in a new Postgres database named `registries`.
 The script will create a user called "role_esb_death" and all of the tables and sequences required by the application.
-Then you need to add a password for the user; you can do this either with the psql command `\password role_esb_death`, or you can modify the `create user role_esb_death superuser` line in `deathdate_pg.sql` to end with `password {password}`.
+Then you need to add a password for the user; you can do this either with the psql command `\password role_esb_death`, or you can modify the `create user role_esb_death` line in `deathdate_pg.sql` to end with `password {password}`.

 ## Setting Up an ActiveMQ Broker